 Types SP and SP-1 relays, Figure 2 and Figure 3 respectively, are similar to the SKD relay except they have a low-energy transistor output used to control auxiliary circuits.
 Characteristics of the SP-1 are slightly different in that the impedance circle of the three-phase unit includes the origin.
-The SKD relay has an electro-mechanical indicating contractor switch as an operation indicator.
-Operation indication for the SP and SP-1 relays must be accomplished by auxiliary means.
+The SKD relay has an electro-mechanical indicating contactor switch and the SP relay has a light as an operation indicator.